Bloodborne Pathogens Training

-This Bloodborne Pathogens Training curriculum helps employers satisfy the training requirements of 29 CFR 1910.1030.
-It includes vital information on the risks that bloodborne pathogens pose, methods employees can take to limit exposure, and what to do if they've had an exposure incident with blood.
+This training curriculum includes vital information on the risks that bloodborne pathogens pose, methods employees can take to limit exposure, and what to do if they've had an exposure incident with blood.

 Exposure to bloodborne pathogens can happen in the workplace.
 Bloodborne pathogens are microorganisms that live in a person's blood.
 They can cause serious diseases like hepatitis B, hepatitis C, HIV, AIDS, malaria, and Ebola.
 Employees with "occupational exposure" are likely to have contact with blood and certain other body fluids at work.
 Those with occupational exposure need to know what to do if they have an incident with blood or certain other body fluids.